7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 Model Context Protocol is an open protocol created by Anthropic that standardizes how agents connect to external data sources and services.

-MCP solves a real interoperability problem.
-Before it, every agent framework invented its own way to connect to external tools.
+It provides a consistent interface for databases, file systems, APIs, and other integrations.
+Before MCP, every agent framework invented its own way to connect to external tools.
 MCP makes those connections portable and composable.
+The ecosystem of MCP-compatible services is growing, though adoption is still early and the spec continues to evolve.

 LSP (Language Server Protocol): The Foundation for Code Understanding

-An agent that can follow a function call to its definition, trace all references, and understand type hierarchies operates at a fundamentally different level than one that only does pattern matching on strings.
+LSP provides go-to-definition, find-references, auto-completion, and diagnostics.
+In Opencode, LSP integration is still experimental and has known gaps in accuracy.
+But even partial LSP support improves code navigation meaningfully compared to pure text search.
+An agent that can follow a function call to its definition, trace all references, and understand type hierarchies operates at a different level than one doing only pattern matching on strings.

 A2A and ACP: Standards for Agent-to-Agent Communication